-3.2.1 Leadership
+4.2.1 Leadership

-In order to effectively manage risk, there must be clear guidelines established and communicated by top management and the Board, representing the 'tone at the top'.
-It is crucial that required behaviours are openly practised by top management - leading by example in their own decision-making and choices.
-Individuals who witness consistent behaviours being demonstrated by their immediate leadership group, including middle managers and team leaders, are more likely to buy into a risk appetite framework.
+In order to effectively manage risk, there must be clear guidelines established and communicated by senior management and the Board of Directors, representing the 'tone at the top'.
+It is crucial that required behaviours are openly practised by senior management - leading by example in their own decision-making and choices.
+Individuals who witness consistent behaviours being demonstrated by their immediate leadership group including middle managers and team leaders are more likely to buy into a risk appetite framework.

-Without a clearly defined risk appetite, decisionmaking will be left to personal judgement, inference and bias.
+Without a clearly defined risk appetite, decision-making will be left to personal judgement, inference and bias.
 People often accept risk based on their individual perceptions, leading to inconsistency in behaviours, which invariably leads to mistakes.

-Additionally, setting the risk appetite can be challenging as each top management or Board member will have a unique perspective on what acceptable risk looks like.
+Additionally, setting the risk appetite can be challenging as each senior individual or Board member will have a unique perspective on which risks are acceptable.
 Setting risk appetite is a difficult part of the risk culture puzzle, so extensive dialogue is necessary.
 This is beneficial in itself to tease out risk appetite and tolerances in different areas of the organisation, as well as expectations for escalated decisions, before they are cascaded through the leadership structure.

-3.2.2 People
+4.2.2 People, Training and Development

 Investing the time in ensuring a collective and clear understanding of risk appetite builds the shared attitudes and behaviours that underpin a robust risk culture.
-Well-trained employees will more consistently interpret the risk appetite statements, be better equipped to address any gaps that may arise in risk appetite application, and will take decisions and actions that are consistent with the spirit (rather than just the wording) of the risk appetite statement.
+Welltrained staff will more consistently interpret the risk appetite statements and be better equipped to address any gaps that may arise in risk appetite application, and will take decisions and actions that are consistent with the spirit (rather than just the wording) of the risk appetite statement.
 They will also better identify and escalate unexpected risks that aren't covered by risk appetite statements.
-Poorly trained employees may attempt to exploit opportunities or accept risks that are not explicitly prohibited or attempt to find ways around boundaries designed to reinforce risk appetite in practice.
-Group training sessions allow teams to discuss how risk appetite is governed in practice specifically at their level, in addition to facilitating a unified understanding of risk appetite.
+Poorly trained staff may attempt to exploit opportunities or accept risks that are not explicitly prohibited or attempt to find ways around boundaries designed to reinforce risk appetite in practice.
+Group training sessions allow teams to discuss how risk appetite is governed in practice specifically at their level in addition to facilitating a unified understanding of risk appetite.